 Mrs Clinton said that before military support could be supplied, "Maliki has to be willing to demonstrate unequivocally that he is a leader for all Iraqis, not for a sectarian slice of the country."

-She added, "The army, which has not been able to hold territory, has to have an injection of discipline and professionalism, something the US has been trying to help with."'Plot and conspire'
+She added, "The army, which has not been able to hold territory, has to have an injection of discipline and professionalism, something the US has been trying to help with."